top of page

 A Montana Premiere!
 Focusing on playful, unconditional laughter, this class reduces stress hormones (cortisol) and increases feel-good chemicals (endorphins, dopamine, & serotonin).
 Laughter boosts your immune system and oxygen supply while improving your mood, helping you to view problems from a lighter perspective.
 In addition to other benefits, Laughter Yoga promotes overall relaxation and well-being.
 Limited to 15 participants.
 (Course fee: $105)

-Pamela Mencher: Following a complete career as a college professor of Acting, Playwriting, and most Theatre subjects, as well as English, Creative Writing, and Speech Communications, Pamela recently added certification as a Laughter Yoga Leader to her credentials.
+Pamela Jamruszka Mencher: Following a decades-long career as a college professor, actor, director, designer, administrator and arts advocate, Pamela recently added Laughter Yoga Leader to her credentials.
 She looks forward to sharing lotsa laughs with class participants.

 BruceHall(Cropped)-12.jpg